nguyenanhtuan1102/fashion-item-image-classification/README.md

 ### 4. Preprocessing data:

-Images are converted to floating-point values for better compatibility with the model.
-Images are normalized by dividing each pixel value by 255 to bring the data into the range of [0, 1].
-A channel dimension (1) is added to the image data using np.expand_dims to match the expected input format for convolutional neural networks (CNNs).
-Labels are one-hot encoded using keras.utils.to_categorical to represent each class as a probability vector.
+This section involves several data preparation steps:
+- Normalization:
+    - Converts the image data from unsigned integers (0-255) to floating-point values (0-1) using astype(np.float32) and division by 255.
+This normalization helps improve the training process.
+- Adding Channel Dimension:
+    - Reshapes the data to add a channel dimension (typically representing colors in RGB images) even though the Fashion-MNIST dataset is grayscale.
+This is achieved using np.expand_dims(axis=-1).
+- One-Hot Encoding:
+    - Converts the class labels (integers representing categories) into one-hot encoded vectors using keras.utils.to_categorical.
+This is necessary because the model uses categorical crossentropy loss, which assumes the labels are probability distributions.

 ``` bash
 # Encoding dataset